nealcrook/nascom/PolyDos/disk/README.md

 ## Other Stuff

 In nascom/converters is a PERL program called polydos_vfs.
 This allows manipulation of PolyDos disk images.
 It contains extensive built-in help.
+(As of May2018 it is a work-in-progress).

 In nascom/converters is a PERL program called sy_extract.
 This can convert a compiled symbol table file written by the PolyZap assembler so that it can be